History of Pakistan: Final phase of the Pakistan Movement

 The British had neither the will, nor the financial resources or military power, to hold India any longer but they were also determined to avoid partition and for this purpose they arranged the Cabinet Mission Plan.
-According to this plan India would be kept united but would be heavily decentralized with separate groupings of Hindu and Muslim majority provinces.
+According to this plan India would be kept united but would be heavily decentralised with separate groupings of Hindu and Muslim majority provinces.
 The Muslim League accepted this plan as it contained the 'essence' of Pakistan but the Congress rejected it.
 After the failure of the Cabinet Mission Plan, Jinnah called for Muslims to observe Direct Action Day to demand the creation of a separate Pakistan.
 The Direct Action Day morphed into violent riots between Hindus and Muslims in Calcutta, with the violence displaying elements of ethnic cleansing.
 The riots in Calcutta were followed by intense communal rioting elsewhere, including in Noakhali (where Hindus were attacked by Muslims) and Bihar (where Hindus attacked Muslims) in October, resulting in large-scale displacement.
 In March 1947, such violence reached Punjab, where Sikhs and Hindus were massacred and driven out by Muslims in the Rawalpindi Division.

 The British Prime Minister Attlee appointed Lord Louis Mountbatten as India's last viceroy, to negotiate the independence of Pakistan and India and immediate British withdrawal.
 British leaders including Mountbatten did not support the creation of Pakistan but failed to convince Jinnah otherwise.
 Mountbatten later confessed that he would most probably have sabotaged the creation of Pakistan had he known that Jinnah was dying of tuberculosis.

-In early 1947 the British had announced their desire to grant India its independence by June 1948.
+In early 1947, the British had announced their desire to grant India its independence by June 1948.
 However, Lord Mountbatten decided to advance the date.
 In a meeting in June, Nehru and Abul Kalam Azad representing the Congress, Jinnah representing the Muslim League, B. R. Ambedkar representing the Untouchable community, and Master Tara Singh representing the Sikhs, agreed to partition India along religious lines.